 As teachers, we are always looking for new and better ways to do things.
 I think it’s part of our nature.
 I remember in my first year teaching, I bought those office trays that I used for students to collect and turn in papers.
 The trouble was that the papers would get crammed in there, some would fall out, and oftentimes, students would slip them in the wrong tray!

 The next year, I saw a teacher who had bought those small drawers, and I was so impressed.
 It looked so much neater and was far better for storage!

-So, here are six ideas for teacher organization that you may or may not have considered for your classroom.
+So, here are five ideas for teacher organization that you may or may not have considered for your classroom.

 1. Tardy sign in clipboard

 Some schools have tardy slips or other various passes, but those tiny papers are just asking to get lost on a teacher desk.
 So, I put a nail (or Command hook) into the wall right inside the door and hung a clipboard.
 When a student was tardy, they simply signed the tardy sheet.
 It was easy, it required nothing of me, and I had all documentation in one place.